gechri/ML-Imperial/README.md

 - [Competition 1](https://colab.research.google.com/github/yandexdataschool/MLatImperial2020/blob/master/02_lab/kaggle_lab.ipynb)

 ## Tests
 Each test should be passed before 8-00 of the next day after test publication (when correct answers are released).
 Points for each test are summed and affect the final grade for the course.
+In case of multiple submissions for the same test only the  first submission is accounted for.

 - [Test 1](https://forms.gle/fucgf1693D8SA5WEA)
 - [Test 2](https://forms.gle/hgLkec5yxzuWbx3J6)